A movie gains interest when we know it is based on true events. And when there is also a book behind it, that book becomes essential.

 Paulo Lins, 1997

 12 Years a Slave.
-The 2013 movie compared to the 1853 book, Twelve Years a Slave
+Poster of the 2013 movie and cover of the 1853 book, Twelve Years a Slave

 VS3